 Watercolor… situated in the small village of Durham in Upper Bucks County, the mill, built on the foundation of the old colonial Durham Furnace, drew water for it’s enclosed overshot waterwheel from Cooks Creek, by way of a long millrace.
 At one time, the building was home to the 2nd oldest post office in the… Read more »

 Watercolor… Lower Milford Township, Lehigh County, Pennsylvania.
-A log, multi-use, school, church & meeting building was first established in this locale around 1735, through a cooperative union of the Lutheran, Reformed and Mennonite peoples living here at the time.
+A log, multi-use, school, church & meeting building was first established at this locale around 1735, through a cooperative union of the Lutheran, Reformed and Mennonite peoples living here at the time.
 In 1799 they formally created the Dillingersville Union School and Church Association.
 This one room, fieldstone… Read more »

-Watercolor… it took quite a while to find the actual location of this building… this is the architecture based on an old black & white photograph.
-The structure has been added to and substantially altered from it’s original construction… nearly unrecognizable now, and it’s been converted to a residence.
+Watercolor… it took me quite a while to find the actual location of this building… this is the architecture based on an old black & white photograph.
+The structure has been expanded and quite altered from it’s original appearance… nearly unrecognizable now, and it’s been converted to a residence.
 The building stands at the north… Read more »

 Watercolor… this one-room school house, located in District 8, Berks County… now converted to a residence… dates to 1869.

 Watercolor… Sines… the five & dime… a fixture on Broad Street, Quakertown, Bucks County… established 1912 as Sine’s Department Store.I’m sure you’ll find something you didn’t know you needed… and breakfast is served from 8:00 am to 10:45 am and lunch from 11:00 am to 2:00 pm…at the soda fountain… an old-school, sit-down counter… maybe… Read more »

 Watercolor… Quakertown Trolley Barn, South Elevation.
 This “Coca Cola” advertisement has been painted on the rear, south brick wall of the former Quakertown Traction Company (QTC) Trolley Barn and Powerhouse, for as long as I can remember.
 This trolley maintenance barn and power generating station was constructed in 1897, with strong evidence that Lansdale architect, Milton… Read more »